 Let’s see how to fill each of them.

-c.
-Next provide your National ID number.
+- Next, provide your National ID number.

-f.
-Next provide your Physical Postal Address.
+- Provide your Physical Postal Address.

-It’s very important that you provide a valid email address as all future correspondence from iTax will primarily use it, that is, including your first login details.
+- In the Principal Contact Details section, enter your mobile number and your main email address.
+It’s very important that you provide a valid email address as all future correspondence from iTax will primarily use it, including receiving your first login details.

-h.
-Fill the remaining part of the questions appropriately.
+- Fill the remaining part of the questions appropriately.
 These include:

 - Alternative Address or Contact details if you have any

 - Your Bank Account details for tax refunds